gregtour/blog-posts/article1.md

 developer might start with a modern language like Java or C#.
 These are great choices and I would encourage picking up whatever tools you are familiar with.
 For reasons that may or may not be obvious, I would recommend fashioning this dynamic language we are creating in a static host environment.
 So, a language like Go would be preferred to Scheme.
-I know that a number of courses teach programming langauges by implementing a Scheme or Lisp interpreter.
+I know that a number of courses teach programming languages by implementing a Scheme or Lisp interpreter.
 What we are doing is not far off from that except for large differences in style and syntax.
 And usually these courses require writing the language interpreter in the language itself, or involve a similar kind of task.
 The reason I would recommend staying away from this course is because it begins to lead to deliberately impractical solutions.
 The